It’s a common fact that we as humans prefer straight levelled horizons and don’t respond well to things being off-balance.

 Another way to think about it is when you’re at the beach, looking at the sea meeting the sky; no matter where you are, the ‘meeting’ point and the horizon always looks straight.
 Unless you’ve had one too many cocktails that is!!

-It’s all about maintaining balance, like a good balanced diet it is important that elements in your photo are balanced.
+It’s all about maintaining balance, like a well-balanced diet it is important that elements in your photo are balanced.
 Whether it be where the sea meets the sky, the wall meets the ground or the wall meets the ceiling.

-Simply by creating that horizontal or vertical ‘straight’ line it changes the impact and whole visual of the shot.
-For example: In this photograph you can see the horizon line is slanted and the impact isn’t as effective.
+Simply by creating that horizontal or vertical ‘straight-line it changes the impact and whole visual of the shot.

 When the image is aligned it makes a huge difference as the visual impact is much more powerful.